-Ecommerce is a business model that takes advantage of the internet to buy and sell goods and services using a number of technology platforms.
-There are a variety of e commerce examples - the B2C online marketplace where multiple third parties sell goods (Amazon), peer-to-peer stores like Etsy, and B2B wholesale markets like Alibaba.
-There are even consumer to business (C2B) types of e commerce where individuals sell freelance services to businesses.
+Ecommerce is a business model that takes advantage of the internet to buy and sell goods and services using a number of different e-commerce software companies to create a seamless online storefront experience.
+There are a variety of ecommerce examples - the B2C online marketplace where multiple third parties sell goods (Amazon), peer-to-peer stores like Etsy, and B2B wholesale markets like Alibaba.
+There are even consumer to business (C2B) types of e-commerce where individuals sell freelance services to businesses.
 These include freelance graphic designers and website content writing services.
-In 2019 DTC or direct-to-consumer ecommerce businesses dominated headlines with sales figures and high-profile investments.

-The answer to what is e commerce business has a foundation that is built on e commerce technology.
+The answer to what is an e-commerce business has a foundation that is built on e-commerce technology.
 To survive and grow in ecommerce, a company needs the electronic resources to perform the following:

 - Build an online store to present services or products